 When someone says the word New Mexico, thoughts of amazing cuisine, beautiful architecture and a serene desert landscape present themselves.
-Skiing and/or snowboarding typically doesn’t cross one’s mind when discussing the “Land of Enchantment.”
+Skiing and/or snowboarding in New Mexico doesn’t cross one’s mind when discussing the “Land of Enchantment.”
 Of course you can head to Taos, that’s a given, but why not do something a little different?
 Take another path in this beautiful state & check out a place that isn’t on most snow hound’s radars skiing near Santa Fe New Mexico.
 Or better yet combine them into one trip!

 What Makes Ski Santa Fe Special